-If you are exploring southern and middle Finland, visiting Jyväskylä will be one of the highlights of your trip!
+Visiting Jyväskylä will be one of the highlights of your Finland visit!
 It’s a city that all Finns love.

 From the bottom of my heart, I’ve written this guide to give you the best pieces and a local’s view of Jyväskylä.
 I’ll tell you the little inside things and show 10 charming Jyväskylä things to do, self-guided.

 Now, about budgeting your time: spending two days in this city allows you to have an active but calm itinerary.